1️⃣ Setting up our agent

 terminated = self.next_terminated

-# Compute logits based on newest observation, and use it to get an action distribution we
+# Compute logits based on newest observation, and use it to get an action distribution we sample from.

 with t.inference_mode():